Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

-The regenerative architecture involves onboard signal processing, including tasks such as demodulation, decoding, and routing, in addition to the functions performed in the bent-pipe configuration.
-This onboard processing capability enables dynamic traffic management, such as load balancing based on \ac{QoS} requirements.
-Platforms with sufficient computational resources can execute some \ac{UE} tasks independently of the ground station, significantly reducing latency for time-sensitive applications.
-However, this capability comes at the cost of higher payload complexity and power consumption.
-The advanced technology required for regenerative systems also increases development and operational expenses.
 Both transparent and regenerative \ac{NTN} configurations can be implemented in multiple ways, depending on the functionalities assigned to the platform.
 In a \emph{transparent} (bent-pipe) architecture---used in 3GPP Rel-17 and Rel-18---the \ac{NTN} platform acts as a radio repeater (with or without beam control) while the gNB remains on the ground; this limits payload complexity and enabled early deployment.
 Notably, the Rel-17 “Satellite Access Node” definition in 3GPP RAN4 still allowed some distribution of gNB functions between Earth and space while keeping RAN4 RF/performance specifications applicable.
 In contrast, Rel-19 introduces a \emph{regenerative} (packet-processing) architecture in which a complete gNB is placed on the platform~\cite{xing2021high}.
-This enables native use of the $X_n$ interface over inter-satellite links (inter-gNB mobility, resource coordination, energy saving), on-payload packet switching and routing/handovers directly between satellites with minimal ground involvement, and reduced $U_u$ round-trip time (e.g., for random access and \ac{HARQ}).
+This enables native use of the $X_n$ interface over inter-satellite links (inter-gNB mobility, resource coordination, energy saving), on-payload packet switching and routing/handovers directly between satellites with minimal ground involvement, and reduced $U_u$ round-trip time (e.g., for random access and hybrid automatic repeat request).
 Regenerative payloads also provide the building block for Rel-19 “store-and-forward” (S\&F) for IoT \acp{UE}, allowing continued operation if the feeder link is severed and even supporting UE-to-UE termination in space.
 These gains come at the expense of higher payload power and complexity.
 Earlier alternatives with only a gNB-distributed unit onboard (gNB-central unit on the ground) were found suboptimal due to heavy F1 signaling over the feeder link, lack of a standardized direct inter-satellite interface, and limited support for feeder-link switching and S\&F. Consensus therefore converged on the full gNB-on-board approach.

 Regardless of the chosen architecture, \ac{NTN} platforms can be integrated into a multi-connectivity (MC) framework for uplink, downlink, or bidirectional communication~\cite{TR38821}.
 In this context, a \ac{UE} can connect simultaneously to both an \ac{NTN} platform and a terrestrial access point, or to multiple \ac{NTN} platforms.
 This approach improves throughput, enhances reliability, and ensures seamless service continuity in heterogeneous service areas.